apple/tree-sitter-pkl/README.md

 # Tests

 Tree sitter comes with its own test framework.
-Files in `corpus/` describe one test each.
-All tests in `corpus/` are performed by the command
+Files in `test/corpus/` describe one test each.
+All tests in `test/corpus/` are performed by the command

     $ tree-sitter test

-The script `src/synctests.ts` creates `corpus/` test files from tests in `pkl`'s `LanguageSnippetTests`.
-The script assumes that `../pkl` is a checked out `pkl` repository (and that the tests are under `pkl-core/src/test/files/LanguageSnippetFiles/input`).
-A pre-condition of the script is that `tree-sitter test` currently passes.
-If broken tests need replacing, the broken tests must first be deleted.

-It can be executed by running

-    $ npm run synctests

 # Upgrading tree-sitter